rudesome/rudesome.nl/content/resume/_index.md

 ---
 location: "index.md location"
 ---
-More than 10 years System Administrator.
-Experience in automating with Ansible and writing custom modules in PoweShell / Python.
-Passionate about Programming, Open Source and DevOps.
+More than 10 years of sysadmin experience in different environments and operating systems. <br>

+Experience in maintaining (micro)services in Kubernetes and Docker with methods/principals as IaC, CI/CD, GitOps. <br>

+Developing (automation) software in scrum/agile way. <br>